dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/crud.md

 ## Update the Create page

+The scaffolded `OnPostAsync` code for the Create page is vulnerable to [overposting](#overposting).
 Update the `OnPostAsync` method in *Pages/Students/Create.cshtml.cs* with the following code:

 [!code-csharp[Main](intro/samples/cu30/Pages/Students/Create.cshtml.cs?name=snippet_OnPostAsync)]